ContextVM/ctxcn/README.md

 ## Configuration

-The `ctxcn-cli` utility can be configured via a `ctxcn.config.json` file in your project's root directory.
+The `ctxcn` utility can be configured via a `ctxcn.config.json` file in your project's root directory.
 The following options are available:

 - `source`: The source directory for the generated client.
 - `relays`: An array of relays to use when connecting to CVM servers.